-Breaks in your skin may happen with bites (insect, animal or human) or injury to the skin.
-Impetigo may also occur on skin where there is no visible break.
+Breaks in your skin may happen with bites (insect, animal or human) or injury.
+Impetigo may also occur on healthy skin where there is no visible break.

 - Sometimes a skin swab is needed if it keeps coming back or doesn't get better with treatment.

 - A swab is also taken if there is concern that an antibiotic-resistant strain of bacteria such as MRSA is the cause.

 As soon as you think your child might have impetigo, take them to the doctor.
 Treatment will depend on how severe the infection is.